Deliver a winning presentation

-Sometimes, recommending the best solution isn’t enough.
+Sometimes, recommending the best retirement plan solution isn’t enough.
 How you deliver the message can make the difference in winning the plan.
-Here are some steps you can take to create a clear, comprehensive and memorable presentation.
+Here are some steps you can take to create a clear, comprehensive and memorable finalist presentation.

 1. Outline the presentation

 A well-organized presentation will make it easier for your audience to follow and to remember.
-It will also keep you on schedule.
-We recommend creating an outline that focuses on these areas.
+It'll also help keep you on schedule.
+We recommend creating an outline that focuses on these key areas.

 Your role.
-Sharing your value proposition statement (VPS) lets your audience know what you bring to the table, that you plan to be a key partner for the plan and you’re ready to help them:
+Share your value proposition statement (VPS) to let your audience know what you bring to the table, that you plan to be a key partner for the plan and you’re ready to help them:

 • Make a smooth transition to the new plan.